Eccentric or Brilliant?

-For me, there’s no telling what the future holds as I go after the steady income.
-But here’s a little hint: I plan to continue to go after all of the other things I love as well.
+As for me, there’s no telling what the future holds.
+But here’s a little hint: I plan to continue to go after all of my dreams; ALL of them!
 I see no reason why I have to give up one, to pursue the other.

-Temporarily, maybe.
-But long-term I plan to succeed and do the things I love doing.
+I plan to succeed and do the things I love doing.
+If something doesn’t work out, I will move on to the next thing.
 It’s called being an entrepreneur.